fifth/bgm-script/README.md

 # bgm-api

-a nodejs app
+a nodejs app, api server for bgm.tv

-modules see package.JSON
+modules see package.json

 listen on port 3000